0xPolygonMiden/miden-node/crates/store/README.md

 The **Store** maintains the state of the chain.
 It serves as the "source of truth" for the chain - i.e., if it is not in the store, the node does not consider it to be part of the chain.
+Incoming requests to the store are trusted because they are validated in the RPC component.

 **Store** is one of components of the [Miden node](..).

 ## Architecture